-Afzelia africana also called African mahogany belongs to the family Ceasalpiniaceae.
-It is a multipurpose tropical African tree suitable for use in Agroforestry systems mostly recognized as vulnerable in some parts of Africa while it is categorized as endangered in Nigeria because of its high-grade timber for various wood constructions and furniture works (Bonou et al., 2009; Hutchings et al., 1996).
+Afzelia africana also known as African mahogany belongs to the family Ceasalpiniaceae.
+It is a multipurpose tropical African tree suitable for use in Agroforestry systems.
+The species is mostly recognized as vulnerable in some parts of Africa while it is categorized as endangered in Nigeria because of its high-grade timber for various wood constructions and furniture works (Bonou et al., 2009; Hutchings et al., 1996).
 It is one of the commercial timbers in Africa, leaves, fruits and seeds are good potential livestock fodders; flowers and oil from seeds are used for cooking and also makes good firewood and charcoal (Ejikeme and Chukwuma 2011).
 A. africana is easily recognized by its broad rather open crown with many branches and blackish fruit.
 It is a N-fixing tree, thus improves soil fertility through N and mineral -rich fallen leaves which mulch and provide nutrient and soil cover which protects the soil from erosion.
 In Nigeria, the seeds of the species are processed for soup in the eastern part of the country, while the leaves are used for feeding grazing animals like cow, goats, and sheep.
 The root infusion provides a remedy for billorzia and certain eye complaints.
 The roots are used to treat gonorrhea, chest pains, kidney problems and snake bites (Hutchings et al., 1996).

 The regeneration or multiplication of many plants depends on seed and characteristic features.
 A seed is defined as an embryo, which is an immature diploid sporophyte developing from the zygote, surrounded by nutritive tissue and enveloped by a seed coat (Cendán et al., 2013).
-The embryo generally consists of an immature root called the radicle, a shoot apical meristem called the epicotyls, and one or more young seed leaves called the cotyledons.
-All these are developed under favourable condition before vigorous seedlings can be achieved (Cendán et al., 2013).

 Viable seeds are living entities.
 They must contain living, healthy embryonic tissue in order to germinate.
-A fully developed seed contains an embryo and, in most plant species, a store of food reserves, wrapped in a seed coat.
-Seeds generally germinate when soil moisture and temperature conditions are intact for them to grow (Miles and Brown, 2007).
+An already developed seed contains an embryo and, in most plant species, a store of food reserves, wrapped in a seed coat.
+Seeds generally germinate when soil moisture and temperature conditions are intact for them to grow conveniently (Miles and Brown, 2007).

-Germination is a critical stage in the life cycle of plants and often controls population dynamics (Boyko et al., 2010).
-In angiosperms, there is increasing evidence that environmental maternal effects affect both germination percentage and germination phenology (Li et al., 2005; Lacey, 1996; Donohue, 2009; Figueroa et al., 2010; Tielbörger and Petrü, 2010; Cendán et al., 2013).
+Germination is a critical stage in the life cycle of plants and population dynamics often depend on it (Boyko et al., 2010).
+In angiosperms, there is increasing evidence that Environmental maternal plays crucial roles in both germination percentage and germination phenology in flowering plants (Li et al., 2005; Lacey, 1996; Donohue, 2009; Figueroa et al., 2010; Tielbörger and Petrü, 2010; Cendán et al., 2013).

-Environmental factors that affect the mother plant, such as photoperiod and temperature, during seed maturation have also been found to influence seed germination of many species (Boyko et al., 2010; Figueroa et al., 2010).
+Factors such as photoperiod and temperature have been found to affect seed maturation and influence seed germination of many species (Boyko et al., 2010; Figueroa et al., 2010).
 These factors may also influence the size of the seeds, which in turn may influence germination timing and success (Castro, 2006) and within species, seed mass is often associated with probability or time of germination (Hendrix, 1984).
 This is important because it has been shown that larger seeds have an advantage over smaller ones as a higher proportion of larger seeds will germinate and give rise to more vigorous seedlings (Baskin and Baskin 1998).
 However, there is little information on how environmental factor and seed weight affect the germination of seed.